PrashantMohta/ModdingDocs/hooks.md

 To be able to do this, [Reflection](reflection.md) is the best way to do it.

 For more information about OnHooks please refer to the [OnHooks Page](Hooks/onhooks.md)
 > Note: Your IDE (Visual Studio Community/Jetbrains Rider) can generate this function for you with the correct parameters.
-To do this, type in `On.HeroController.AddGeo += OnHCAddGeo;`, Then right click on the now red highlighted `OnHCAwake` and click on the light bulb icon (called 'Quick actions and Refactoring') and choose 'Generate Method'.
+To do this, [see example video](https://youtu.be/oH-lbfZORw0) or type in `On.HeroController.AddGeo += OnHCAddGeo;`, Then right click on the now red highlighted `OnHCAwake` and click on the light bulb icon (called 'Quick actions and Refactoring') and choose 'Generate Method'.

 > Note: To be able to write OnHooks, you will need to import `MMHOOK_Assembly-CSharp.dll` and `MMHOOK_PlayMaker.dll` from your managed folder.
 ## IL Hooks